Homosexuality in Japan: Media

 Lesbian-romance themed anime and manga is known as yuri (which means "lily").
 It is used to describe female-female relationships in material and is typically marketed towards straight people, homosexuals in general, or lesbians despite significant stylistic and thematic differences between works aimed at the different audiences.
 Another word that has become popular in Japan as an equivalent term to Yuri is "GL" (short for "Girls' Love" in opposite to "Boys' Love").
 There are a variety of yuri titles (or titles that integrate yuri content) aimed at women, such as Revolutionary Girl Utena, Oniisama e..., Maria-sama ga Miteru, some aspects of Sailor Moon (most notably Haruka and Michiru), Strawberry Shake Sweet, Love My Life, etc.; and there are a variety of yuri titles of anime such as Kannazuki no Miko, Strawberry Panic!, Simoun, and My-Hime.
 Comic Yuri Hime is a long-time running manga magazine in Japan that focuses solely on yuri stories, which gained merges from its other subsidiary comics and currently runs as the only Yuri Hime named magazine.
 Other magazines and anthologies of Yuri that have emerged throughout the early 21st century are Mebae, Hirari, and Tsubomi (the latter two ceased publication before 2014).

+Literature on homosexuality has been developed as well.
+Notable works include Hymn by Kenji Nakagami and Happy Birthday by Hisao Hiruma.
+Famous foreign homosexual novels, such as The Boys on the Rock by John Fox and A Boy's Own Story by Edmund White were translated.
+In 1996, A Bath Towel by Jiro Fukushima was nominated as a candidate for the 115th Akutagawa Prize and praised by Teru Miyamoto and Shintaro Ishihara.
+Other works with homosexual characters include Sputnik Sweetheart by Haruki Murakami, "Twinkle Twinkle" by Kaori Ekuni and so on.